MrBartusek/gif-picker-react/CONTRIBUTING.md

        git checkout -b update-header-color
    ```
 1. Commit your changes and push it to your fork of the repository.
 1. Make sure your changes are working locally.
-Run `npm run build` to check code style.
+Run `pnpm build` to check code style.
 1. Create a Pull Request (PR).
 Make sure to describe the changes that you made and use
    the `Fixes: #number` keyword if you were working on a issue.